 The general supply of seafood in the world is shifting more towards aquaculture as the supply from wild catch is stagnating in several regions and for many important species.
-Wild catch of salmonids varies between 700,000 and 1,000,000 tonnes GWT, whereas farmed salmonids are increasing.
+Wild catch of salmonids varies between 500,000 and 1,000,000 tonnes GWT, whereas farmed salmonids are increasing.
 The total supply of salmonids was first dominated by farmed in 1999.
-Since then, the share of farmed salmonids has increased and has become the dominant source.
+Since then, the share of farmed salmonids has increased and farmed salmonids has been dominant.

-The total supply of all farmed salmonids exceeded 2.54 million tonnes (GWT) in 2019.
-The same year, the total catch volume of wild salmonids was a bit more than one third of farmed, with chum, pink and sockeye being the most common species.
+The total supply of all farmed salmonids exceeded 2.65 million tonnes (GWT) in 2020.
+The same year, the total catch volume of wild salmonids was a bit more than one fifth of farmed, with chum, pink and sockeye being the most common species.

-Of the wild salmonids, pink is the most important species in terms of volume with a 56% share of global supply from wild catches.
+Of the wild salmonids, pink is the most important species in terms of volume with a 46% share of global supply from wild catches.

-2.9 Salmonids harvest 2019
+2.9 Salmonids harvest 2020

 Atlantic salmon: By quantity, the largest species of salmonids.
 Farmed Atlantic salmon is a versatile product, which can be used for a variety of categories such as smoked, fresh, sushi, as well as ready-made meals.
 The product is present in most geographies and segments.
-Due to biological constraints, seawater temperature requirements and other natural constraints, farmed salmon is only produced in Norway, Chile, UK, North America, Faroe Islands, Ireland, New Zealand and Tasmania.
+Due to biological constraints, seawater temperature requirements and other natural constraints, farmed salmon is mainly produced in sea in Norway, Chile, UK, North America, Faroe Islands, Iceland, Ireland, New Zealand and Tasmania.